 About Titanium Alloys

-Aerodyne Alloys is an international supplier of Titanium Alloys.
+Aerodyne Alloys is an international supplier of Titanium alloys.
 We have sales staff and processing staff experienced with the sales, distribution and processing of Titanium alloys.
-The following information provides an overview of nickel alloys.
-To place a titanium order, review our Titanium Specifications and a href="/contact/">contact Aerodyne Alloys to order by phone.
+The following provides an overview of Titanium alloys.

 Titanium is lightweight, strong, corrosion resistant and abundant in nature.
 Titanium and its alloys possess tensile strengths from 30,000 psi to 200,000 psi (210-1380 MPa), which are equivalent to those strengths found in most of alloy steels.
 The density of titanium is only 56 percent that of steel, and its corrosion resistance compares well with that of platinum.
 Of all the elements in the earth’s crust, titanium is the ninth most plentiful.
 Titanium has a high melting point of 3135°F (1725°C).
 This melting point is approximately 400°F (220°C) above the melting point of steel and approximately 2000°F (1100°C) above that of aluminum.